 Oyster gametes under the microscope

-Monthly oyster spat per shell counts in the Indian River Lagoon (IRL) (blue) and St. Lucie Estuary (SLE) (orange).
+Monthly oyster spat per shell counts in the Indian River Lagoon (IRL) (green) and St. Lucie Estuary (SLE) (blue).
 Data are means ± SE.
 Each month oyster shells are deployed at 6 sites (n = 3) and then collected a month later.